-The Access to HE Coordinator will be contacted by the SSM at pre-agreed times throughout the year to request evidence be uploaded to SharePoint for units that have been completed.
+During each moderation window, the Open Awards quality team will identify a sample of learners for moderation and request evidence be uploaded to SharePoint.
 The provider must upload all evidence in the format requested by the SSM, including following the required folder structure.